mcosovic/JuliaGrid.jl/docs/src/index.md

 * Lastly, the API references offer a comprehensive list of functions within the package, categorized according to specific analyses.

 In order to encourage code reusability and give users the ability to customize their analyses as required, we deconstruct specific analyses.
 However, the overall logic can be simplified as follows:
-* Users start by constructing a power system (and measurement data if state estimation analyses are involved).
+* Users start by constructing a power system with/without measurement data.
 * They then choose between the AC or DC model.
 * Next, users define the specific type of analysis.
 * Ultimately, they solve the generated framework.